lines-org/lines-resources/documentation/portal/index.md

 If you are the creator or an editor of the feed, you can also:

-- **Upload a new version of the feed -** only if you are an editor of the feed in question.
-You can either drag the GTFS feed in ZIP format into the designated area, or click `Select a File` to choose a file from your device.
+- **Upload a new version of the feed -** by either draging the GTFS feed in ZIP format into the designated area, or clicking `Select a File` to choose a file from your device.

-- **Revert changes -** only if you are an editor of the feed.
-You can click on `Revert` next to a commit in the history to revert all the changes introduced by it.
+- **Revert changes -* by clicking on `Revert` next to a commit in the history to revert all the changes introduced by it.
 Be careful, as this will create a new commit that undoes the changes made in the selected commit!

 ## Read the documentation